bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/AllowedStorageTemperature_0T6ELr2bv1MP48HEd_Ue3i/Documentation.md

-Maximum storage temperature that system complies with (C°)
+Maximum storage temperature that the system complies with.